 Can chlamydia go away on its own?

 You shouldn't ignore chlamydia or wait for it to go away on its own.
-If left untreated, chlamydia can lead to some very serious complications, such as:
+An untreated infection can lead to some serious health problems, such as:

 In rare cases, untreated chlamydia can also spread to your bloodstream and put you at a higher risk of reactive arthritis (chronic inflammation of the joints) and human immunodeficiency virus (HIV).